4 Simple Actions That Take My Bible Reading Deeper

 Your routine and methods may be different than mine.
-This post is not meant to prescribe what you should try, but to describe what I am currently doing… and loving.
-If you walk away with a couple of great ideas, so be it.
+This post is not meant to prescribe what you should try, but to describe the basics of what I do to take my Bible reading deeper.
+I hope you walk away with a few good ideas.

-There are several great reasons for owning a hymnal, but I will get into that elsewhere.
+There are several great reasons for owning a hymnal, but that’s another discussion.
 One is to use it personally.
 I am currently doing my own personal skipping-around, sing-through of the hymnal I basically grew up with.
 And yes, I own my own copy.
 (Music nerd here.)

 “Serve the Lord with gladness; come before His presence with singing.”
 Psalm 100:2